Azure-Samples/active-directory-verifiable-credentials/ARM/README.md

 ## Set up a service principal, create a key vault and set access policies for the key vault

-These three manual steps in the turorial is replaces by the powershell script [deploy-aadvc.ps1](deploy-aadvc.ps1) and the ARM template [ARM-Template-VC.json](ARM-Template-VC.json).
+These three manual steps in the turorial is replaced by the powershell script [deploy-aadvc.ps1](deploy-aadvc.ps1) and the ARM template [ARM-Template-VC.json](ARM-Template-VC.json).

 You run the powershell like this (please replace _all_ parameters with your values):